wp-plugins/wordpress-bootstrap-css/readme.txt

 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.

+= 2.1.1.2 =

+* ADDED: New shortcode: TBS_TEXT
+* ADDED: New shortcode: TBS_ABBR
+* ADDED: Option to set TBS_ICON to the white version of the icon using field white='y'

 = 2.1.1.1 =

 * Added a guard around class declarations to prevents fatal errors if you have the plugin installed twice(?).